Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ```

 A Note From Downloading the original boot animations and opening up the zip there is a file called desc.txt
-this has the resultion and FPS used for crafting the commandline up.
+this has the resolution and FPS used for crafting the commandline up.

 ```